Dr. Gary Tanchak, D.C.

 Will an EMG show a pinched nerve?

-An EMG (electromyography) nerve test provides your specific information about the extent of nerve and/or muscle injury.
+An EMG (electromyography) nerve test provides specific information about the extent of nerve and/or muscle injury.
 It can also determine the location of nerve injury and whether or not the damage is reversible.

 How long does it take for a pinched nerve to heal?